G01d3nW01f/metasploit_setup.sh/README.md

 # metasploit_setup.sh

-ShellScript to setup for Metasploit-framework in Ubuntu or LinuxMint
+ShellScript of setups for WPscan in ubuntu or LinuxMint